Masterzach32/ins-quiktest/README.md

 Enumerates make recipes for the binary executables which will be placed into app/, and for which sources files can be found in src/.

-## global.conf

-This file declares all Bash variables which will be shared between the master and slave devices; these include COM port baudrates, network hostnames, logins, terminal colors, master enable/disable switches, etc.

-The user should do the vast majority of configuring the test tool only by editing this file.
-A short description of the contained variables follows.

-A note: for all of these arrays, elements of the same index describe the same device.
-Note that node #0 is always the master.
-For example, node #2's name can be found in `COLOR[2]`, login address can be found in `LOGIN[2]`, its enable status in `ENABLE[2]`, and the baudrate of its COM2 port in `BPS_COM2[2]`.

 #### NUMBER_OF_NODES
 This describes the number of devices involved in the network, including the master device.
 Ensure `NUMBER_OF_NODES` is not greater than the number of elements in any of the arrays below.